nuri-lee37/datadog-python-todoapp/README.md

 2. Session Replay
 You can enable the session replay.
 This is already enabled on this todoapp.
 If you check the templates/base.html file, you can find `window.DD_RUM.startSessionReplayRecording();` --> this is the way to enable the feature.
 You can refer to this [guide](https://docs.datadoghq.com/real_user_monitoring/session_replay/#usage) for more information.

+## 6. Datadog GCP Serverless Monitoring Dashboard
+You can also check sample GCP serverless monitoring dashboards for cloudrun services and refer to this [introduction](https://www.datadoghq.com/blog/google-serverless-application-monitoring-datadog/).